syedraza04/interviewQuestions/README.md

 ## Directives

-###Description

-Directives overview
+### Directives overview

 There are three kinds of directives in Angular:

-** Components—directives with a template.
+1. Components—directives with a template.
-** Structural directives—change the DOM layout by adding and removing DOM elements.
+2. Structural directives—change the DOM layout by adding and removing DOM elements.
-** Attribute directives—change the appearance or behavior of an element, component, or another directive.
+3. Attribute directives—change the appearance or behavior of an element, component, or another directive.

 ```
 import { Directive, HostListener, HostBinding } from '@angular/core';